vbk935/custom_cable_demo/wp-content/plugins/formidable/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced contact forms, Formidable Views, graphs and stats, priority support, and Formidable Forms Add-ons!

 == Changelog ==
+= 4.02 =
+* New: Adjust the process and layout of starting a new form.
+* New: Separate custom templates from downloadable templates.
+* New: Add frm_modify_posted_field_value hook or adjusting a posted value.
+* UX: Don't show the style template option if the Formidable styling is turned off.
+* Fix: Always include form styling when previewing forms in the theme.

 = 4.01.02 =
 * Fix: Prevent the frm_alignright class from affecting the layout on the form builder page
 * Fix: Importing in Windows was failing and not finding the file